probabl-ai/skore/docs/design/0006-use-merge-queue-in-ci.md

 Even if it is a good practice, it begins to have an impact on maintainers velocity.
 It implies updating each pull request after any modification to the `main` branch.

+For example, suppose that there are several PRs that are done and ready to merge.
+With the current system, it is not possible to simply go through the PRs and merge them; one needs to, for each PR:
+- Put a lock on the PR merges (`main` should not move until the PR is merged),
+- Update the PR with `main`,
+- Wait for CI to pass (~10 min today),
+- Merge,
+- Release the lock.

 ## Decision Outcome

 We decide to add a merge queue to the `main` branch.